Documentation/Orra Press

 Each slot has two layers of parameters: the type (Empty / Classic / Optical / FET / Multiband / Spectral / Limiter), and a per-type parameter set that's independent across types.
 Switching a slot from Classic to FET does not overwrite your Classic settings - the old values are remembered and return when you flip back.
 This lets you audition different engines on the same slot without losing your dial-ins.

-Most slot types also expose an OS (oversampling) pill row — Off / 2× / 4× / 8× — that runs the detector and gain stage at higher rates for less aliasing on hot transients.
+Most slot types also expose an OS (oversampling) pill row - Off / 2× / 4× / 8× - that runs the detector and gain stage at higher rates for less aliasing on hot transients.
 The Limiter's equivalent is the QUALITY row (STD / HIGH / ULTRA = 4× / 8× / 16×).
+While LIVE mode is engaged the OS pills on Classic / Optical / FET dim, and your choices are restored the moment you leave LIVE.

 5. Classic

-VCA-Style · Zero Latency · Seven Controls
+VCA-Style · Near-Zero Latency · Seven Controls

 ControlRangePurpose